LVMark: Robust Watermark for Latent Video Diffusion Models: Experiments

 \subsection{Implementation Details}

 Video diffusion models are generally classified into two categories: DiT-based~\cite{peebles2023scalable} and U-Net-based~\cite{ronneberger2015u} architectures.
 To evaluate our method, we utilize Open-Sora~\cite{opensora} for the DiT architecture and DynamiCrafter~\cite{xing2025dynamicrafter} for the U-Net architecture, both of which are state-of-the-art open-source models, with Open-Sora excelling in text-to-video generation and DynamiCrafter in text-and-image-to-video generation.
 Our method is trained for over 40K iterations using the AdamW optimizer~\cite{loshchilov2017decoupled} on a single A100 GPU.
 We modulate 50\% of the latent decoder layers to embed the message.
 For fair comparisons, we apply Bose–Chaudhuri–Hocquenghem (BCH) codes, a type of error correction code, to all baseline watermarking methods under the same setting to detect and correct minor bit errors.
-For more details, please refer to the supplementary material.
 The generated videos have a resolution of \(512 \times 320\) for DynamiCrafter and \(640 \times 640\) for Open-Sora, with both models generating 16 frames.
 For optimization, we set $\lambda_{msg} = 0.8$, $\lambda_{vgg} = 0.7$, $\lambda_{patch} = 10$ in Eq.~\ref{input:full loss}.
-Furthermore, we employ 100 random messages.
+Furthermore, we set patch size to 8 and employ 100 random messages.
+Additionally, since H.264 compression is non-differentiable, we pre-train a H.264 network to approximate the behavior of the actual H.264 compression.
+Our H.264 network is trained to generate H.264-compressed videos by minimizing the Mean Squared Error and LPIPS loss~\cite{zhang2018unreasonable} between the network's outputs and the actual H.264-compressed videos.